sluukkonen/possu/README.md

 ### queryOne

-Execute a `SELECT` or other query that is expected to return a single result row.
+Execute a `SELECT` or other query that returns exactly one row.

 Returns the first row.